NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 "The only way for a developer to understand the way certain components work and communicate is to create his/her own computer game engine."[13]
 The second-biggest reason why new engines are being developed is because of the learning purposes.
 With first reason needing more control over the environment.
 The actual need to create a game is only on a third place [1].
-Although this trivial reason only comes at a third place, as game developers, we must battle test our engines by making, even simple, games with them.
+Although this trivial reason only comes at a third place, as game developers, we must battle test our engines by making, however trivial, games with them.
 Not ignoring artistic aspects of game development can help us while writing a game engine.
 If we get too far into engine development without ever making games with it, we might discover that our engine cannot make games.
 There is a difference between testing new features in an empty scene vs implementing them into something with actual gameplay, and distributing to other platforms.
 [24]

----
-Draft
----

 ### 2.1 Unity and Unreal

 There are many reasons why a certain product can gain popularity.
-For starters, both Unity and Unreal entered a market quite early.
-Unity's first release was in 2005, while first version of Unreal was announced back in 1998.
+For starters, both Unity and Unreal have entered a market quite early.
+Unity's first release was in 2005, and it received a lot of attention by being completely free to use, while first version of Unreal was announced back in 1998.
 [31]
-20 years is ample time for a product to attract users and determine their hierarchy of consumer needs.
+20 years is ample time for a product to attract users and determine the hierarchy of consumer needs.
-Nowadays, both engines are used for more than a mere vide game creation.
+Nowadays, both engines are used for more than mere vide game creation.
 Unreal is often being hailed as the future of filmmaking.
 Movie industry benefits from using it because working in real time makes things more dynamic.
 One can quickly visualize scenes, frame shots and experiment with the film's "world" before committing to filming.
 "Unreal Engine is an incredible catalyst for world building".
 [27] Pre-visualisation is an area where efficiency is of utmost importance.
 Results need to be handled quickly and artists must respond instantly to last-minute changes.
 To achieve success in such environment, artists need tools that will deliver instant feedback.
-Unity assists artists with their dedicated AR tools, which come pre-configured with good default options and can be used straight out of box.
+Unity assists artists with their dedicated AR tools, which come pre-configured with good default options and can be used straight out of the box.
 "This includes a purpose-built framework, Mars tools, and an XR Interaction Toolkit".
 [28]

-Both products have helped with lowering the skill floor for beginner game developers, and this technical barrier continues getting lower.
+Both products have helped with lowering the skill floor for beginner game developers, and this technical barrier only continues getting lower.
-Not only the new games are more graphically superior but also are much easier to make for less-technical artists.
+Not only new games are more graphically superior but also are much easier to make for less-technical artists.
 "The trend is moving towards more and more automation of the process, and towards improving the quality of the product at the final stage."
 [29]
 If this pattern proves to hold, it will mean that fewer games will be made from scratch, and more reusable assets (from code to art) will be recycled to make new games.
 For a smooth experience of asset reuse, a solid marketplace will be needed.